 Chicken Wings are one of America’s favorite creations, and come in as many different styles as American’s do.
 The popularity of chicken wings at restaurants in St Louis is no different.
 There are multiple different flavors of hot wings, and they can include everything from a very mild spicy, to enough to knock your socks off.
 However, every flavor is divided into a different style of flavor basting, once you have chosen how to insert the flavor into your hot wings, it’s a lot easier to choose the exact recipe for your sauce.
 If you’re making hot wings, most professionals recommend that you make a huge batch, and freeze whatever you don’t eat immediately (it makes it easier the next time around).

-Buffalo Wings: Buffalo Wings are the traditional hot wing and are what you could have originally purchased when they first came out.
+Buffalo Wings: Buffalo Wings are the traditional hot wing and are what you could have originally purchased.
 This recipe traditionally uses equal amounts of butter and hot sauce (brand optional) with small amounts of vinegar, garlic, pepper, Worcestershire sauce and salt.
-You should cook your wings without sauce, and then toss them in the sauce and allow them to marinate for a bit before serving.
-These are the classic, most popular hot wings served at St Louis restaurants and you probably can’t go wrong if you serve these.
+You should cook your wings without sauce, and then toss them in the sauce.
+This will allow them to marinate for a bit before serving.
+These are the classic, most popular hot wings served at St Louis restaurants.
+You probably can’t go wrong with these.

-BBQ Wings: BBQ Wings are a slightly sweeter style of Hotwings and are found at many popular St Louis restaurants.
+BBQ Wings: BBQ Wings are a slightly sweeter style of Hotwings and are found at many popular restaurants in St. Louis.
 BBQ hot wings involve taking a traditional hot wing recipe, adding a little more butter, brown sugar and tabasco sauce.
 This gives the wings a little bit more of a kick, while the sugar helps to balance them out.
 If you are feeling lazy, you could get a reputable BBQ wing hot sauce by mixing tabasco, hot sauce and BBQ sauce together and stirring them into your pre-cooked wings.
 BBQ Restaurants in St. Louis

 Asian Style Wings: Possibly one of the most complicated types of hot wings, Asian are also some of the tastiest.
 These wings usually require that you marinate wings for about 30 minutes, bake or stir fry and then baste in the remainder of the sauce.
 Asian hot wing sauces are made with honey, onions, chili peppers or chili oil, salt, garlic, cayenne pepper and salt.
 These ingredients should be finely mixed together for the marinade.
 You can then either stir-fry the wings in oil, or do them in the oven for a slightly healthier approach to delicious hot wings.
 Check out Asian restaurants in St. Louis